It was one of those silly things.

 Four more years, he told himself, and he would have enough financial security to retire in comfort.
 Being a part-time writer provided a release for his literary creativity, and he looked forward to the day when he could write all day, every day.
 Well, on most days.
-There was no need to push things to the extreme, or he would be swapping one 9 to 5 job for another, not that his work was ever 9 to 5.
-Writing was a joy and fun, but there were other types of fun he wanted to indulge in.
+No need to push things to the extreme, or he would be swapping one 9 to 5 job for another, not that his work was ever 9 to 5.
+He found writing a joy and fun, but there were other types of fun he wanted to indulge in.

-When he finally woke, it was already 07:36, but being Saturday, he could afford to be lazy for a few minutes.
+When he finally woke, the clock read 07:36, but being Saturday, he could afford to be lazy for a few minutes.
 Today was his washing, house cleaning, and grocery shopping day.
 He did a cursory clean every weekend, but once a fortnight, he made a thorough job of it.

 He pulled back the doona and winced as the cold air made his skin tingle.
 He strode to the large window and pulled back the drapes.
-The eastern sky was bathed in a red glow and frost covered the front lawn.
-It really was not a lawn, not anymore, but an assortment of various grasses that had taken over the front yard after he had it landscaped originally.
+The eastern sky stood bathed with a red glow, and frost covered the front lawn.
+Not really a lawn, not anymore.
+An assortment of various grasses had taken over the front yard after he had it landscaped originally.
 Now, that had been a lawn.
 Then the permanent water restrictions came into force and he could no longer water anything, unless he installed several bulging water tanks.
-He had a drip system that took care of his shrubs and bushes, but the lawn was left to its own devices.
-In summer when everything was burnt brown, he often thought of replacing the scraggly growth with a pebble garden, but the cost was prohibitive.
+He had a drip system that took care of his shrubs and bushes, the lawn left to its own devices.
+In summer when everything was burnt brown, he often thought of replacing the scraggly growth with a pebble garden, but the cost was too prohibitive.
 If he ever sold his place, the new owners could do what they liked with it.
-For the moment, Martin was content to leave things as they were.
+For the moment, Martin remained content to leave things as they were.

 As he dressed, he gingerly touched the lump on his temple.
 A slight headache throbbed at the side of his head.
 He would take an aspirin with breakfast, which should take care of things.